Diving at the 2022 Commonwealth Games

-Diving is one of the sports contested at the 2022 Commonwealth Games, to be held in Birmingham, England.
+Diving at the 2022 Commonwealth Games was the 22nd appearance of Diving at the Commonwealth Games.
+The diving events at the 2022 Commonwealth Games, were held in Birmingham, England.
 The sport has been staged in all twenty-one previous editions of the Games thus far, and will be contested in England for the third time.

 The competition is scheduled to take place between 4 and 8 August 2022, spread across twelve events, two more than in Gold Coast as mixed-sex 3 metre and 10 metre synchronised events are held for the first time.
 All individual events shall have preliminaries and finals, while synchronised events will be a straight final.

 Schedule

 The competition schedule is as follows: